Getting Help When You Need It

 PSC has a wide variety of services for students with special needs, but the process is again very different from the one used in high school.
 According to federal law, colleges are not permitted to ask for information about a student’s special need on their application or registration form.
 Thus all college students who desire services must self-identify and provide documentation on their special need.
-We ask students at PSC to make an appointment with Tanya Norfleet, Disability Coordinator and Recruiter / Advisor (708-709-3755), to request these services.
+We ask students at PSC to make an appointment with Disability Services by calling 708-709-3755) or emailing email@example.com.

 My daughter seems to be doing fine now, but she had some personal problems when she was in high school.
 Where should she go if she needs help while she is at PSC?

 Encourage her to go to the Counseling and Academic Advising Center.
 Any of our staff would be happy to talk with her, but one of our counselors, Shannon Word, has special training and expertise in working with troubled students.
 If Ms. Word determines that your daughter has a serious problem, she will recommend she seek outside help.